 AB monitors, evaluates, and adjusts investments in response to changing economic conditions or the shifting value of portfolio holdings.
 Changes to an SMA model portfolio are based on AB's investment research and the experience and judgment of the investment team responsible for the model.
 We communicate portfolio adjustments to the appropriate intermediary at times that are both scheduled and unscheduled.
-The sponsoring intermediary determines which trades to enter for each individual client, and when, as a result of changes in the model.
+The sponsoring intermediary determines what trades to enter for each individual client, and when, as a result of changes in the model.
 In contrast, trades for discretionary accounts opened directly with AB are handled by our trading professionals and may be executed before model updates are communicated to the sponsoring intermediaries.

-Clients may terminate AB as their manager in an SMA program at any time.
-Termination procedures and information regarding the refund of prepaid fees for each program are described in the SMA sponsor's brochure.
+Clients may terminate AB as their manager in an SMA program at any time subject to reasonable notice provisions contained within contractual agreements.
+Additional details on termination procedures and information regarding the refund of prepaid fees for each program are described in the SMA sponsor's brochure.